Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

   * Time of which the create blade was opened
   * When the create flow launched event is logged by the server
 * TelemetryId
-  * The unique identifier of this Azure Ibiza Portal create flow.
+  * The unique identifier of this Azure Portal create flow.
 * Extension
   * The extension which initiated the deployment.
 * Blade